CommonAccord/Cmacc-Org/Doc/Dx/Acme/09-EU-US-DataTransfer/Doc_v0.md

 NOTE=We select a hypothetical UK version of the Model Clauses (Member Countries may add protections.)

-DIO.OtherInformationToIdentify=N/A
+Importer.OtherInformationToIdentify=N/A

-DIO.Sign.ValidatingInformation=N/A
+Importer.Sign.ValidatingInformation=N/A

-DIO.Seal=//ACME INCORPORATED//
+Importer.Seal=//ACME INCORPORATED//

-DIO.Activities=Acme Incorporated makes devices for hard of hearing individuals.
+Importer.Activities=Acme Incorporated makes devices for hard of hearing individuals.

 Note2=These defaults can of course be overridden in the individual subsidiary forms.